5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
 Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add auxiliary inputs or outputs missing from the current Layout-ID in use.

 ### How to use this guide
+- **Feel free to jump back and forth between chapters**! &rarr; The process of creating a Layout-ID for AppleALC is rather complex.
+It requires going back and forth between editing files and data, having various Apps and windows open at all times.
+Although this guide follows a linear structure that will get you from A to Z eventually, you probably will have to jump between chapters IV to IX more than once.
-Although the Layout-ID created in this guide is for a specific Codec (Realtek ALC269VC) in a specific device (Lenovo T530 Laptop) and a specific use case (getting the line-out of the docking station station to work), the basic principles and techniques presented along the way are applicable to *any* Audio Codec.
-You just have to abstract from the given example and apply the concepts and techniques to your specific Codec, device and use case.
+- **Do as I say, not as I do**! &rarr; Although the Layout-ID created in this guide is for a specific Codec (Realtek ALC269VC) in a specific machine (Lenovo T530 Laptop) and a specific use case (getting the line-out of the docking station station to work), the general principles and techniques apply to *any* given Audio Codec.
+You just have to abstract from the given example and apply the concepts and techniques to your specific Codec and use case.

-**NOTE**: If you'd just like to compile a slimmed-down version of AppleALC for the Layout-ID you are using, you can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.
+**NOTE**: If you'd just like to compile a slimmed-down version of the AppleALC kext for the Layout-ID you are using, you can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 <details>
 <summary><strong>Why this guide is needed</strong> (click to reveal)</summary>